ppy/osu-wiki/news/2021-01-14-performance-points-updates.md

 As suggested by [**Xexxar**](https://osu.ppy.sh/users/2773526), the following change has been applied:

-- The buff for AR 11 maps now scales from +0% at 0 objects, to 26.66% at 1000 objects.
-The previous 20% buff is now attained at 750 objects instead.
+- The buff for AR 11 maps now scales from 0% at 0 objects, to 26.66% at a maximum of 1000 objects.
+The previous 20% buff is now attained at around 750 objects instead.
     + Old value: 20% flat.

 In essence, this nerfs the amount of pp awarded for shorter AR 11 maps, but buffs the amount gained for longer, more difficult performances.